Stamp Duty Land Tax – Good news for first time buyers

 Joint purchase trap: Where a couple are looking to buy their first home together and one of them owns or has owned a dwelling (or a share in one), the new relief won’t be allowed.

 Way around.
-Where possible the purchase should be made in the name of the buyer who has not owned a dwelling before.
+Non tax considerations need to be taken into account.
+However, where possible the purchase should be made in the name of the buyer who has not owned a dwelling before.
 This can be difficult where a mortgage is involved as the lender usually requires all those involved in the loan to appear on the property deeds as owners.
-Obviously non tax considerations will all come into play

 The ownership trap: Where parents or other relations or even friends help first-time buyers fund the purchase, it’s not uncommon for them to have equity in the property.
 The problem is, it will fall foul of the first condition of the relief mentioned above and mean that none of the purchasers will be entitled to it.

 Way around.
 Parents or others assisting first-time buyers should not share in the ownership; they should lend or give them money instead.
 A formal loan agreement can be drafted without having an equity stake in the property.
 It’s advisable to ask a solicitor to draft the loan agreement.
-Again non tax considerations will come into play.
+As mentioned above non tax considerations need to be taken into account.

 If you would like to discuss further please contact Shakeel Butt. firstname.lastname@example.org or 0208 545 7624